ashtsang/ashtsang.github.io/_pages/professional.md

 <span style="font-size:1.05em;">**Background**</span>
 <span style="font-size:0.9em;">
 I co-founded PneuTech in Fall 2019 along with a team of 7 biomedical engineering students as part of the [JHU Biomedical Engineering Undergraduate Design Team Program](https://www.bme.jhu.edu/academics/bme-design/undergraduate-design-team/){:style="text-decoration: none"}{:target="_blank"}.
 We were approached by [Dr. Robert Liddell](https://www.hopkinsmedicine.org/profiles/details/robert-liddell){:style="text-decoration: none"}{:target="_blank"}, an interventional radiologist from [Johns Hopkins Hospital](https://www.hopkinsmedicine.org/the_johns_hopkins_hospital/){:style="text-decoration: none"}{:target="_blank"}, who was facing challenges with the current standard of care biopsy needle and procedure.
-Since completing the Design Team Course in Spring 2020, we spunout to become PneuTech, and have since raised over $45k in non-dilutive funding and are on track for completing animal studies in 2023.
+Since completing the Design Team Course in Spring 2020, we spun out to become PneuTech, and have since raised over $45k in non-dilutive funding and are on track for completing animal studies in 2023.

 <span style="font-size:1.05em;">**Achievements**</span>
 <span style="font-size:0.9em;">